piougy/CzechIdMng/Realization/backend/tool/README.md

 | --- | :--- | :--- | :--- |
 | --node-home | path | Node home directory for build a project.<br />Global node instalation directory should contain executable node command.<br />For Windows <node-home>/node/node.exe.<br />For Linux <node-home>/node | Node and npm will be dowloaded and installed localy automaticaly into tool target folder (``<target>/npm``) by default |
 | -c,--clean | | Clean up dowloaded frontend libraries in node_modules. |  |

+#### Third party module dependencies

+Third party module dependencies are inluded in target build automatically:
+- Product modules (``core``, ``acc`` etc.) are excluded,
+- libraries added into module folder are excluded too - are copied from modules forder directly.
+Benefit: snapshot module version can be added there => build can be done even library (or whole module) is not available in local or nexus repository),
+- other libraries are included:
+  - library scope is preserved (e.g. provided libraries are supported),
+  - library has to be available in maven repository (local or nexus),
+  - library version can be defined by maven property too.
+Property should be defined directly in module - resolving properties from parent module is not supported.
+  - if **more versions of the same library is defined, then the build fails**.
+Update module dependencies or copy third party library to modules folder to ensure concrete version is used.

 ## Future development